 What to Expect When Visiting Alcatraz

 It used to be that no one wanted to go to Alcatraz.
 The infamous prison was home to only the most notorious criminals.
 Now, it's San Francisco's most popular attraction and part of one of the most visited national parks in the country.
-And after closures due to COVID-19, Alcatraz is ready to welcome visitors again—with some changes to keep you safe while visiting the prison.
+And once COVID-19 restrictions are lifted, Alcatraz will welcome visitors again on Mar.
+12—with some changes to keep you safe while visiting the prison.

 Here's everything you need to know about planning your next visit to the famous island outpost in the middle of San Francisco Bay.

 Due to local directives related to COVID-19, only the Day Tour is available.
 The Evening, Behind the Scenes and Alcatraz & Angel Island Combination Tours are temporarily suspended.

 For now, all buildings are closed and the tour will be an outdoor experience.
 Visitors will not be allowed access to any buildings on the island, including the main cell house, until further notice.

 However, visitors will still get to enjoy close-up views of the exterior of the Cell House, Building 64, the Warden's House, the water tower and the Model Industries Building.
 You'll also get to enjoy incomparable views of the San Francisco skyline and Golden Gate Bridge.

 All outdoor spaces are accessible, including: